ivylabs/IvySE/README.md

 IvySE - Ivy Schema Editor
 =========================
-This web based mondrian schema editor is developed on the new Bootstrap framework which means it has a responsive UI that will work on mobile devices (“take a look in your mobile”).
+This web based mondrian schema editor is developed on the new Bootstrap framework which means it has a responsive UI that will work on mobile devices (“have a look in your mobile device”).

 ![Ivy SE](https://raw.githubusercontent.com/ivylabs/ivy-se/master/static/custom/img/IvySE.png)